awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-rulegroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Rules`  <a name="cfn-wafv2-rulegroup-rules"></a>
-The Rule statements used to identify the web requests that you want to allow, block, or count\.
+The rule statements used to identify the web requests that you want to allow, block, or count\.
 Each rule includes one top\-level statement that AWS WAF uses to identify matching web requests, and parameters that govern how AWS WAF handles them\.
 *Required*: No
 *Type*: List of [Rule](aws-properties-wafv2-rulegroup-rule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)